Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries.typ

     #nb_heading([Programming], level: 2)

     - Implement odometry
-    - Program an auton routine that can cross the field with minimal error buildup.
+    - Program an autonomous routine that can cross the field with minimal error buildup.

     Overall we are much better prepared for this season than we were the last.
 Our team is much more capable, not just in the realm of design and building, but also in our ability to write powerful and reliable software.